Trent–Severn Waterway: Decision to complete

 Although the Conservatives attempted to use the Trent to the advantage once again, the attempt failed in Wilfrid Laurier's strong win in the 1896 election.
 Having watched the canal hand the Conservatives votes for decades, the new Liberal government immediately cancelled the work.
 But it was not long before the same political forces that led the Conservatives to support the plan soon found their effect on the Liberals as well, and yet another meeting with the Trent Association and a subsequent visit by George Albert Blair, the newly appointed Minister of Canals and Railways.
-The Association's trump card was the argument that the canal could be a significant shipping route for grain from western Canada, which at that time was having trouble moving eastward due to the odd collection of railway links that all travelled through Toronto.
+The Association's trump card was the argument that the canal could be a significant shipping route for grain from western Canada, which at that time was having trouble moving eastward due to insufficient capacity in the railway and waterway systems.

 But this argument backfired; Blair agreed a canal was needed, but argued instead for a new system along the St. Lawrence.
-Laurier himself strongly supported railways, especially the Grand Trunk Railway.
+Laurier himself strongly supported railways, especially the Grand Trunk Pacific Railway project.
 Once again the Association swung into action, bringing over 270 delegates to a meeting on the issue in Ottawa.
-The Grand Trunk, whose line along the St. Lawrence stood to lose considerable traffic if an alternate shipping route was completed, provided free train tickets to everyone involved.
+The Grand Trunk, whose line along the St. Lawrence stood to lose considerable traffic if an alternate shipping route was completed, nevertheless provided train tickets to everyone involved at a reduced fare.
 The result was a huge crowd of businessmen who descended on Ottawa on 6 April 1897, and began a series of speeches calling for the completion of the Trent.
 After some time, Laurier himself rose to speak and stated "The government has adopted the completion of the Trent Valley route as part of their policy."
 This was met by thunderous applause.